Wikidata-lib/Wikidata.lib/Intelligent-Forms.md

 1. Suggesting generally helpful properties for a newly created item

 Even though there is not an official ontology for the items in wikidata, there are still "classifying" properties/classifiers (e.g InstanceOf, SubclassOf, memberOf etc.) having classes as their values.
-Items that belong to the same class often (by nature) have a lot in common.
+Items that belong to the same class often by nature have a lot in common.
 This makes knowing an item's classifiers and their concrete values very useful for suggesting properties.
 Therefore a selection of widely used/important classifiers could be suggested as initial properties to a users that wants to create a new item.
 The idea is that after the property value was filled in, the user can profit from the derived suggestions during further editing.

-Since there are no predefined/fixed classifiers the first step is to find a way to identify properties that serve as classifiers:
+Since there are no predefined/fixed classifiers the first step is to find a way to identify properties that serve as classifiers - a few thoughts regarding this issue:
+* Only properties with the item type should be considered a potential classifier due to the fact that a class thatr is used as the value for a classifier is most likely going to be represented by an item in wikidata

 2. Suggesting properties for an item based on its preexisting properties
 Algorithms: